 When a construction worker suffers a work-related injury, the only available remedy is workers’ compensation, which only partially compensates the employee.
 However, when unsafe working conditions cause an accident resulting in injury or death, there may be grounds for a personal injury or wrongful death lawsuit.

+Hiring a New Jersey construction accident attorney is crucial to handle the complexities of workers’ compensation laws and to ensure you receive the benefits and compensation you deserve.
 In addition, a construction worker who is an independent contractor can pursue a personal injury claim against the party or parties in charge of the worksite who are otherwise responsible for the accident.

 Employer negligence is often a factor in construction accidents, creating chaotic worksites where accidents are more likely to occur.
 Employers looking to cut costs often hurry projects, hire untrained workers, require long hours, and ignore safety protocols for workers, for example, operating at heights on scaffolds and ladders.